 Or click the button below to schedule an appointment online

 Trigger finger is a common hand condition characterised by symptoms including clicking, locking or pain in the affected finger.
 It is seen in about two to three percent of the general population and can be very common in diabetic patients, pregnancy, rowing and repetitive gripping activities.
 Therefore, trigger finger makes up a significant proportion of our hand therapy patients.

 Trigger finger is where the flexor (bending) tendons get caught in their sheath or pulley as they try to straighten.
 This presents as pain, then clicking and in severe cases locking or “triggering”.
-The exact cause of trigger finger is widely debated and still relatively unknown.
+The exact cause of trigger finger is still relatively unknown.

 View the video below to learn more about what causes trigger finger in pregnancy and how Action Rehab protects the trigger and stops it from getting more inflamed.
 As explained by Action Rehab founder Ben Cunningham.